Seven reasons why you should use a digital brochure

 Reason 2: Digital brochures deliver superior visual engagement

-The creative team tasked with developing your digital brochure, has a blank canvas and a full suite of creative options at their disposal.
+The creative team tasked with developing your digital brochure has a blank canvas and a full suite of creative options at their disposal.
 They are not bound by the traditional constraints of the printed format.

-For instance, over the years, consumers screens have been increasing in size and quality.
+For instance, over the years, consumer screens have been increasing in size and quality.
 No longer are we confined by rigid 1024px by 768px.
 Many consumer screens are HD compatible as a minimum, meaning 1920px, by 1080px.
 Some are much higher.
 This means that a digital brochure can use stunning, fill the screen type imagery, of the highest quality.